liferay/liferay-central-test-2/modules/README.markdown

 ### `gradle.properties`

+The following settings are available to you in the `gradle.properties` file of a Liferay subrepository (e.g., [com-liferay-journal](https://github.com/liferay/com-liferay-journal/blob/master/gradle.properties)).

 Property Name | Mandatory | Description
 ------------- | --------- | -----------
 `com.liferay.source.formatter.version` | No | The version of Source Formatter to use in the subrepository.
 If the property is not set, the latest version is used.
-`project.group` | No | The group ID of the artifacts the are published from the subrepository.
+`project.group` | No | The group ID of the artifacts that are published from the subrepository.
 If this property is not set, the default value `com.liferay` is used.
 `project.path.prefix` | Yes | The project path of the Gradle prefix.
-It must start with a `':'` character and be equal to the relative path of the subrepository directory inside the main Liferay repository, with path components separated by `':'` character instead of slashes.
+It must start with a `':'` character and be equal to the relative path of the subrepository directory inside the main Liferay repository, with path components separated by `':'` characters instead of slashes.
 `systemProp.repository.private.password` | No | The password used to access the private Maven repository.
-If set, this property must be equal to the value of the property `build.repository.private.password` in `build.properties`.
+If set, this property must be equal to the `build.repository.private.password` property value in `build.properties`.
 `systemProp.repository.private.url` | No | The URL of the private Maven repository.
-If set, this property must be equal to the value of the property `build.repository.private.url` in `build.properties`.
+If set, this property must be equal to the `build.repository.private.url` property value in `build.properties`.
-`systemProp.repository.private.username` | No | The user name used to access the private private Maven repository.
-If set, this property must be equal to the value of the property `build.repository.private.username` in `build.properties`.
+`systemProp.repository.private.username` | No | The username used to access the private Maven repository.
+If set, this property must be equal to the `build.repository.private.username` property value in `build.properties`.